Bankrupting DoS Attackers: Analysis of

-\begin{proof} Let $\ell$ be the total number of iterations.
+\begin{lemma} The number of iterations is no more than $\estGap (g + 1)$. \end{lemma} \begin{proof} Let $\ell$ be the total number of iterations.
 For all $j$, $1 \leq j \leq \ell$, let $\intvl_j$ be the time interval spanning the $j$-th iteration, i.e the interval $(t_0,t_1]$ where $t_0$ is the time the $j$-th iteration begins and $t_1$ is the time the $j$-th iteration ends.

 By the algorithm, $\hat{g}({\intvl_j}) \geq 1$ for all $j$.
 Let $\intvl_{tot} = \cup_{1 \leq j \leq \ell} \intvl_j$.
 Using the additive property of $\hat{g}$, we get $\hat{g}(\intvl_{tot}) = \sum_{1 \leq j \leq \ell} \hat{g}(\intvl_j) \geq \ell$.
 But by our definition of $\estGap$, we know that $\hat{g}(\intvl_{tot}) \leq \estGap (g(\intvl_{tot}) + 1) = \estGap(g + 1)$.
 Thus, $\ell \leq \estGap(g+1)$. \end{proof}